X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

   - Describe any possibly relevant recent changes in your computer or software configuration.

-  - If at all possdible, provide a way to *reproduce the problem in a controlled environment*.
+  - If at all possible, provide a way to *reproduce the problem in a controlled environment*.

 Do the best you can to anticipate the questions a hacker will ask, and answer them in advance in your request for help.